normano/cargo-revolve/README.md

 - **Pre-compiled Artifact Workflow:** Compiles your code locally first, then packages the results for `rpmbuild`.
 - **`.spec` File Templating:** Uses the powerful [Tera](https://tera.netlify.app/) template engine to inject metadata from your `Cargo.toml` directly into your `.spec` file.
 - **Automatic Directory Expansion:** Intelligently include the contents of entire directories by adding a trailing slash to the `source` path in your `assets` list (e.g., `"config/"`). `cargo-revolve` will recursively find all files and map them to the correct destinations in the final RPM.
+- **Automatic Directory Ownership:** The tool automatically discovers all directories required by your assets and generates the necessary `%dir` directives in the spec file, ensuring correct ownership.
+- **Safe System Directories:** For assets installed into shared system directories (e.g., `/usr/lib/systemd/system`), you can use the `mkdir = false` flag to prevent the package from dangerously taking ownership of them.
 - **Custom Build Command:** Replace the default `cargo build` with your own build script or command (e.g., `cargo leptos build`), perfect for projects with complex build steps like WebAssembly or CSS processing.
 - **Data-Driven Packaging:** Define your package files once in an `assets` list in `Cargo.toml` and use loops in your template to automatically populate the `%install` and `%files` sections.
 - **Automatic Changelog Inclusion:** Reads a changelog file and injects it directly into the spec's `%changelog` section.